balashev/spectro/docs/objects.rst

 * ``SHIFT + DRAG``: drag composite spectrum, during this its normalization and redshift is changed.

+* ``ALT + DRAG (vertically)``: apply extinction to composite spectrum.
+The quantity of Av is scaled with vertical shift of the cursor.

 * ``CTRL + LEFT CLICK``: hide composite spectrum.

 Fixed Line Labels